josephtzeng/hocon-parser/README.md

 # A HOCON Parser for Node.js

-**hocon-parser** is a lightweight and extensible JavaScript parser for [HOCON (Human-Optimized Config Object Notation)] (https://github.com/lightbend/config/blob/master/HOCON.md).
+**hocon-parser** is a lightweight and extensible JavaScript parser for [HOCON (Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md).
 It can be used as a library or invoked via the CLI.
 It also supports data transformation (with a pipe "|" symbol) that allows you to transform the data into different types.
 Developer are free to extend core classes to achieve different parsing behavior.